ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>A slight chance of snow between 3am and 4am, then a chance of rain and snow.
+         <h3>Friday Night</h3>A slight chance of snow showers between 3am and 4am, then a chance of rain and snow showers.
 Mostly cloudy.
-Low around 31, with temperatures
+Low around 31,
-         rising to around 33 overnight.
+         with temperatures rising to around 33 overnight.
 Southeast wind 3 to 7 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">